compscidr/bluzelle-rightmesh/README.md

 # bluzelle-rightmesh
-Demo of Interop between Bluezelle and RightMesh
+Demo of Interop between Bluzelle and RightMesh